 A good backup must therefore meet various conditions:

-It must be protected against unauthorised access.
+It must be protected against unauthorized access.

-It must be findable.
+It must be discoverable.

-It must be as imperishable as possible.
+It must be as immortal as possible.

 It must not be dependent on a manufacturer.

 In case of death, the relatives need to know how it works and where to find it.

 So how do you create a good backup?

 If you keep the seed phrase as a whole, you run the risk that whoever gets hold of it will have access to the Bitcoins.